-NSF International and ANIMA Renew and Update Partnership Agreement
+NSF and ANIMA Renew and Update Partnership Agreement

-“As a public health organization, we are always looking for ways to work closely with industry leaders and share knowledge and expertise that NSF International has developed over the last 70 years,” said Tarik Bellahcene, Director, Water Systems, EMEA, NSF International.
+“As a public health organization, we are always looking for ways to work closely with industry leaders and share knowledge and expertise that NSF has developed over the last 70 years,” said Tarik Bellahcene, Director, Water Systems, EMEA, NSF.
 “This partnership with ANIMA creates opportunities to collaborate with its membership by promoting each other’s organizations and services while sharing information and expertise.”

-Editor’s Note: For media interested in more information or to schedule an interview with Tarik Bellahcene, Managing Director, EMEA, NSF International’s Global Water Division, please contact firstname.lastname@example.org or call +1 734 214 6242.
+Editor’s Note: For media interested in more information or to schedule an interview with Tarik Bellahcene, Managing Director, EMEA, NSF’s Global Water Division, please visit our Contact Us page or call +1 734 214 6242.

-About NSF International: NSF International (nsf.org) is a global independent organization that writes standards, and tests and certifies products for the water, food, health sciences and consumer goods industries to minimize adverse health effects and protect the environment.
+About NSF: NSF (nsf.org) is a global independent organization that writes standards, and tests and certifies products for the water, food, health sciences and consumer goods industries to minimize adverse health effects and protect the environment.
 Founded in 1944, NSF is committed to protecting human health and safety worldwide.
-With clients in more than 170 countries, NSF International is a Pan American Health Organization/World Health Organization Collaborating Center on Food Safety, Water Quality and Indoor Environment.
+With clients in more than 170 countries, NSF is a Pan American Health Organization/World Health Organization Collaborating Center on Food Safety, Water Quality and Indoor Environment.

 About ANIMA: ANIMA - Federation of Italian Associations of Mechanical and Engineering Industries (www.anima.it) - is a trade association within Confindustria (Italian Confederation of Industry).
 In 2016 the sector employed 210,000 people with 44 billion euro turnover, 59 percent of which was from exports.
 Started in 1914, ANIMA includes 60 trade associations and 1,000 member-companies.
 Macrosectors represented include machines and plants for energy production and for the oil and gas sector; logistics and handling of goods; technologies and equipment for food processing and water technologies; technologies and products for industry; plants and equipment for buildings; and machines and plants for environmental and personal protection, firefighting and safety.